kamalcis/Web_Api_Consume_CSharp/README.md

 # Web_Api_Consume_CSharp

-Inorder to Run the Project Successfully.
-It is needed to install the package Microsoft.AspNet.WebApi.Client from Nuget Package.
-Then the code will work.
+What has been done:

+Microsoft.AspNet.WebApi.Client from Nuget Package has been installed.
+Program.cs file contains the main source code to call the existing web api hosted on a local server.